Bugatti Automobiles: Chiron

 In July 2019, Bugatti built the 200th Chiron, as "110 ans Bugatti".

 In September 2019, Bugatti broke through the 300 mph barrier with a modified Chiron, breaking the top speed record.
 Ex-racing driver and test driver Andy Wallace reached 304.773 mph on the VW test track in Ehra-Lessien.
 The Chiron thus becomes the first production car to exceed 300 mph.

 Bugatti celebrated its 110th birthday with customers and friends of the brand at the Grand Fête in Molsheim in September 2019 and unveiled the Chiron Super Sport 300+ as part of the celebration.
 The car, which has been boosted to 1,600 hp, has a body optimized for top speed and was limited to 30 units.
-One vehicle cost 3.5 million euros.
+One vehicle cost 3.5 million euros (3.69 million US$).

 The French introduced another derivative, the Chiron Pur Sport, in March 2020.
 The new model was developed and designed with lateral dynamics in mind.
 To achieve this, the engineers modified the chassis, engine, transmission, and aerodynamics.
 A new transmission improved with a 15 percent shorter overall ratio; total power is available at 350 km/h.
 The Chiron Pur Sport accelerates from 0 to 100 km/h in 2.3 seconds instead of 2.4 seconds, and 0 to 200 km/h now takes 5.9 seconds instead of 6.1 seconds.
 The vehicle's top speed is electronically governed at 350 km/h, and the maximum gearshift speed is 6,900 rpm.
 At the rear, the Chiron Pur Sport carries a 1.90-meter-wide rear wing for massive downforce.
 A new chassis set-up with stiffer springs at the front and back, a control strategy for the adaptive dampers designed for performance, and modified camber values ensured more dynamic handling and greater agility in corners.
-The Chiron Pur Sport is limited to 60 vehicles and costs 3 million euros each.
+The Chiron Pur Sport is limited to 60 vehicles and costs 3 million euros each (3.6 million US$).
 The first vehicle was delivered in August 2020.

 In September, Bugatti presented the special Chiron Sport model "Les Légendes du Ciel."
 Limited to 20 units, the edition is dedicated to Bugatti's legendary pilots and works drivers.
-Each vehicle costs 2.88 million euros net.
+Each vehicle costs 2.88 (3.04 million US$) million euros net.

 Divo

-In July 2018, Bugatti announced that it would build 40 units of the Divo hypercar, a track-focused vehicle based on the Chiron.
-The cars, at a net unit price of €5 million, were sold within days.
+In July 2018, Bugatti announced that it would build 40 units of the Divo, a track-focused vehicle based on the Chiron.
+The cars, at a net unit price of €5 million (5.27 million US$), were sold within days.
 In August 2018, the Divo was shown to the public for the first time at "The Quail: A Motorsports Gathering" as part of Monterey Car Week.
 With the Divo, Bugatti began modern coachbuilding.